Le Château

-In 2021, Le Cheateau would be bought out by Montreal-based Suzy Shier.

 History

 Early years: 1959-1982

 Founded by Herschel Segal in 1959, as "Le Chateau Men's Wear", it began as a menswear store in downtown Montreal Victoria Square.
 Segal gave his store a French name because of the budding francophone feelings occurring in Quebec.
 At first, Le Château was not a "fashion-forward" store, as it would later become, as Segal sold overstock from his father's old store.
 In 2003, Segal described his early customers as "old ... blue-haired ladies."
 Le Château did well at first, and three more stores were opened.
-However, by the early 1960s the company was close to bankruptcy, and all but the original store were closed.
+However, by the early 1960s, the company was close to bankruptcy, and all but the original store were closed.

 In 1962, Le Château added women's clothing, shortened the name to "Le Château", and switched to selling imported European fashions.
 The store imported from Carnaby Street in London, a fashion centre at the time, as well as other imports such as French suits and Italian turtlenecks.
 This worked well, and within a few years, Le Château completely phased out the original traditional clothing style to concentrate on selling fashionable imports to youths.
-Segal claims that Le Château was the first to introduce bell bottoms to Canada, and had the latest European fashion before it even arrived in New York.
+Segal claims that Le Château was the first to introduce bell bottoms to Canada, and had the latest European fashion before it even arrived in New York City.
 Le Château played an integral yet little known role in John Lennon and Yoko Ono's 1969 Montreal bed-in, providing the signature velour jumpsuits worn by the pair.
 By 1972, the chain grew to 10 stores, and by the end of the decade Le Château had over 50 stores across Canada.
 By this time, Le Château had shifted to selling mainstream fashion instead of the latest imports from Europe.

 IPO and expansion: 1983-2003

 In December 1983, Le Château had its initial public offering on the Toronto Stock Exchange (TSX).
 It raised $7.3 million.
 By the early 1990s, Le Château had 160 stores and had switched to doing most of its design and manufacturing itself.
-In the early 1990s, there was a prolonged recession in Canada which hurt most business in the clothing industry.
+In the early 1990s, there was a prolonged recession in Canada which hurt most businesses in the clothing industry.

-In the mid 90s Le Château experimented briefly with Goth styled clothing and in 1997, it launched a short lived adolescent girls brand "Jr. Girls."
+In the mid-90s, Le Château experimented briefly with Goth styled clothing, and in 1997, it launched a short-lived adolescent girls brand "Jr. Girls."

 By 1999, the company's stock fell to an eight-year low.
 This led to a management shakeup, store redesign, changes to the merchandise, and according to Le Château, a concerted effort to improve its quality and image.